nhost/nhost/dashboard/README.md

 ### End-to-End Tests

 Most of the end-to-end tests require access to an Nhost test user and a live project.
-You can register one and create a test project on the [Nhost Dashboard](https://app.nhost.io/).
+You can register a user and create a test project on the [Nhost Dashboard](https://app.nhost.io/).

 Next, you need to create a project.
 Create a `.env.test` file with the following variables: